Guaranteed recovery of quantum processes from few measurements: Results

 \begin{corollary}[Normalization of the measurements] Similar statements as in Theorems~\ref{thm:dNormStability} and \ref{thm:robustness} hold also in the case of 4-generic measurements, provided that $\eta$ is replaced by $\eta /\snorm{A_0}$ and $\TwoNorm{A_0}$ is replaced by the $2$-norm of the traceless part of $A_0$. \end{corollary}

-\myparagraph{Remarks} \begin{compactenum}[i)] \item Theorem~\ref{thm:robustness} guarantees approximate reconstructions for any quantum channel $T_0 \in \CPT(\CC^n)$ without requiring a prior rank constraint.
-The deviation ${T_0}\c$ from a channel of low Kraus rank, i.e., the model mismatch, enters the error bound linearly.
+\myparagraph{Remarks} \begin{compactenum}[i)] \item Theorem~\ref{thm:robustness} guarantees approximate reconstructions for any quantum channel $T_0 \in \CPT(\CC^n)$ without requiring an a priori rank constraint.
+The deviation ${T_0}\c$ from a linear map of low Kraus-type rank, i.e., the model mismatch, enters the error bound linearly.
+Note that we measure the model mismatch w.r.t.\ all rank-$r$ linear maps, rather than w.r.t.\ only the rank-$r$ quantum channels.
+This gives a more favorable error bound.
 Such a robustness is desirable for practical applications where the model assumption of low Kraus rank is typically only approximately true.

 \item For the constrained norm minimizations~\eqref{eq:CdNormRec} and~\eqref{eq:CTrNormRec}, a prior error threshold is required.
 This additional model selection task is important in actual applications and can be a non-trivial task; see c.f., Ref.\ \cite{SteRioCut16}.
 The CPT-fit \eqref{eq:CPTRec} has the distinct advantage that the reconstruction can be done without such a prior noise estimation.